SpiderStrategies/node-gmail-api/README.md

 Which means fetching a bunch of email is insanely painful.
 This module exposes a function which will query the api searching for messages and hit the google batch api to fetch all the messages that are returned.

+To use this module, you'll need an oauth access token key.
+See more details here: https://developers.google.com/gmail/api/overview#auth_and_the_gmail_api

+We use [node-passport](https://github.com/jaredhanson/passport-google) to get an access key for a user, then use this module to make requests on behave of the authenticated user.

 Example
 =======